shurjopay-plugins/sp-plugin-spring/README.md

  ```
 - Returns [_POJO_](https://github.com/shurjopay-plugins/sp-plugin-java/blob/develop/src/main/java/com/shurjomukhi/model/VerifiedPayment.java) corresponding this [_JSON_](https://github.com/shurjopay-plugins/sp-plugin-spring/blob/develop/src/test/resources/sample-msg/verification-res.json)
 ## Want to see shurjoPay visually?
 Run the Junit test to see shurjopay plugin in action.
 These tests will run on selenium browser and will provide the complete experience.
-Just download source and run ```ShurjopayTest``` class.
+Just download source and run the command ```mvnw test``` in Windows and ```./mvnw test``` in Linux from plugin root path.
 ## References
 1. [Spring example application](https://github.com/shurjopay-plugins/sp-plugin-usage-examples/tree/dev/spring-app-spring-plugin) showing usage of the spring plugin.
 2. [Sample applications and projects](https://github.com/shurjopay-plugins/sp-plugin-usage-examples) in many different languages and frameworks showing shurjopay integration.